flare-foundation/fasset-closed-beta/README.md

 It will get updated for each new closed beta scenario, so users only need to pull the new version to set up their environment.

 > **Important**
-> DO NOT LEAVE THIS REPO, AFTER CLONING FORGET FASSET-BOTS!!!!
+> DO NOT LEAVE THIS REPO, AFTER CLONING FORGET FASSET-BOTS!
+ALL COMMANDS MUST BE RUN FROM FASSET-CLOSED-BETA REPO!

 > **Important**
 > WE REQUIRE LINUX!!!! mac also maybe works but use at your own risk

+> **Important**
+> All communication regarding scenario schedule will be communicated on Telegram.

 ## Local One-Time Setup